WYCC: WXXW

 First conceived in 1953 and debuting in September 1955 as Chicago's first non-commercial educational television station, WTTW began to experience growing pains by the early 1960s.
 Gradually moving away from its original mission of providing classroom instructional courses as more and more of its broadcast day was filled first with programming from National Educational Television (NET) and those distributed by other member stations, the idea of a second station seemed like the perfect answer to provide additional sources for the displaced educational programming.
 In October 1962, the FCC, at the request of WTTW's owner, then known as the Chicago Educational Television Association (CETA), changed channel 20's status to reserved noncommercial.
 The CETA filed for the construction permit on January 18, 1963, receiving it on September 23.

-WTTW intended to devote the program schedule of the station—to be given the call letters WXXW—for a variety of instructional programs including such concepts as training for as police officers and firefighters and professional development for doctors and dentists.
+WTTW intended to devote the program schedule of the station—to be given the call sign WXXW—for a variety of instructional programs including such concepts as training for as police officers and firefighters and professional development for doctors and dentists.
 The new WXXW would also engage in rebroadcasting of the Midwest Program on Airborne Television Instruction school programs at times more convenient to Chicago schools than their initial broadcast from airplanes flying high above Indiana.

 The WXXW antenna had been intended to be placed on the Field Building, from which WTTW had broadcast, but a proposed skyscraper to be built by First National Bank of Chicago created possible multipath interference issues for both stations.
 1000 Lake Shore Plaza offered free antenna space to both stations; the antenna switch set WXXW back from a planned September 1964 debut.
 However, the planned expansion of educational television for schools was carried out by retaining some instructional programs on WTTW and purchasing time on the other UHF station in the city, WCIU-TV (channel 26).

 On September 20, 1965, WXXW signed on as Chicago's second UHF television station and second non-commercial outlet.
 However the station, known as "the Classroom of the Air" and financed entirely from school reimbursements for educational programming, was essentially a failure.
-Plagued by a weak signal and a schedule filled with what former WTTW station manager Edward Morris called "talking heads and a blackboard", WXXW limped along until it quietly went dark in 1974.
-Throughout its entire existence, WXXW was only able to transmit in black-and-white, making it and commercial independent station WCIU-TV (channel 26) the only television stations in the Chicago market that had not transitioned to color broadcasts in the early 1970s.
-The monochrome transmissions were just another nail in the station's coffin.
-When the transmitter broke down in 1974, channel 20 was plunged into silence lasting nearly nine years.
+Plagued by a weak signal and broadcasting only in black-and-white and a schedule filled with what former WTTW station manager Edward Morris called "talking heads and a blackboard", WXXW continued in service for nearly nine years.
+It shut down in August 1974 when a tube in the transmitter failed.
+It would have cost $12,000 to replace.
+WTTW general manager William McCarter told the Chicago Daily News, "OK, what if it goes?
+We're through, and there are so many other things to spend $12,000 on."
+He also cited the expense of having channels 11 and 20 at different transmitter sites.
 The station had held a construction permit to move to the John Hancock Center since 1972.